smok-serwis/coolamqp/README.md

 2. CoolAMQP will tell you when it senses losing broker connection.
  * It will also tell you when it regains the connection (that means that everything is redefined).
 3. Delivering messages multiple times may happen.
+ * Ensure you know when it happens.
+Keywords: message acknowledgement, amqp specification

 As the project is in it's infancy stages, but actively maintained and used in a commercial project, if you need a feature - just drop me a note or create a new issue here.